jaekookang/jaekookang.github.io/README.md

 This is due to the frequent error occuring when pushing commits to gh-pages branch.

 The main purpose of this site is to structure my career related items in order.
-Personal blogs will be relocated to maybe Notion pages.
+Personal blogs were planned to be relocated to maybe Notion pages.
+Well, maybe my personal blogs can also remain within this website.

 ## Note
 - Local build